chris03163/project123/README.md

       * Show/Hide: Toggle definitions and translations
       * Got it: Remove mastered words from practice set
       * Save and Leave: Save progress and exit(the words you removed will not appear again)

+If you're having any problems running it, below is a demo video.

 ## Features

 1. Active Recall Practice: Hide/show translations to test your memory